karhong-sam/cracks-image-classification-tensorflow/README.md

 ## Some modification to use this model training script:
-1. Please download the dataset from here https://drive.google.com/drive/folders/1gzce3NLGtqCkHCY3c2_76FvdG2OJO6cx
+1. Please download the dataset from here https://bit.ly/3xlz1oc
-2. Changed directory to suit your use case like: `data_dir` and `test_path`
+2. Change directory to suit your use case like `data_dir` and `test_path`

 ## Remarks:

 The training script for transfer learning (**Inception & MobileNet**) are currently outdated.
 Please modify it accordingly to latest version of tensorflow 2.0.
-If you want to try the application, please use `model.h5` model saved from **SimpleNN** script.
+If you wish to try the application without training new model, please use `model.h5` model saved from **SimpleNN** script.